Blood Biker winter riding guide: top tips from the experts

-With the nights drawing in at an alarming rate between now and Friday, 21 December, for many riders it's now dark on the way home from work and - for some - dark on the way into the office, too.
+With the nights drawing in at an alarming rate, for many riders it's now dark on the way home from work and - for some - dark on the way into the office, too.

 This can be quite a daunting prospect for a new rider and remains challenging for even the most experienced - with the lower temperatures reducing grip levels and fatiguing you more on longer rides.

-In order to help you stay safe, MCN has enlisted the help of a number of dedicated Blood Bikers, in order to tell others how they stay safe on their motorcycle during the colder climes.
+In order to help you stay safe, MCN has enlisted the help of a number of dedicated Blood Bikers to explain how they stay safe on their motorcycle during the colder months.
 These riders give up their free time to deliver invaluable blood between hospitals all over the United Kingdom.

-These deliveries take place almost always at night, with the exception of weekends and bank holidays, and always by motorcycle - regardless of the weather conditions.
+Deliveries almost always take place at night, with the exception of weekends and bank holidays, and always by motorcycle - regardless of the weather conditions.